Perinatology services in Kansas City

 - Maternity navigator services (labor and delivery nurses who work one-on-one with patients)

-Part of Overland Park Regional Medical Center's Maternal Fetal Health Center, the Antepartum Unit offers inpatient care for women who need to be hospitalized before giving birth, also known as being on "bed rest."
+Part of Overland Park Regional Medical Center's Fetal Health Center, the Antepartum Unit offers inpatient care for women who need to be hospitalized before giving birth, also known as being on "bed rest."
 We provide highly specialized care and monitoring for pregnant women with a variety of medical conditions, including:

 - An increased risk for preterm birth